~trigger warning – eating disorders~

 Or I share the story about the first time I took an emetic.
 I misjudged the amount of time it would take to start working and ended up vomiting on myself while driving on the freeway.
 Nothing says “funny” like a steering wheel and lap covered in puke.
 What I remember most is my weeping.

-But for now, I will take today and sober eating and consider myself blessed.
+But for now, I’ll take today and sober eating and consider myself blessed.

 (December 3, 2015, revised September 14, 2018/January 2021)